Waco estate planning lawyers

 HIPAA Releases

-The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that protects a person’s medical information from being disclosed by healthcare providers without their consent.
+The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that protects your medical information from being disclosed by healthcare providers without their consent.

 A HIPAA Release allows you to authorize trusted individuals, usually the agents named under your medical power of attorney, to access and discuss your medical information with your healthcare providers.